Blendify/blender-manual/trunk/blender_docs/manual/game_engine/camera/dome.rst

 An Orthogonal Fisheye view from 90º to 250º degrees.

-- From 90º to 180º we are using 4 renders.
+- From 90º to 180º we are using four renders.
-- From 181º to 250º we are using 5 renders.
+- From 181º to 250º we are using five renders.

 .. figure:: /images/bge_Dome-Fisheye.jpg